scaffold-eth/scaffold-eth/README.md

 ⏳ The time will only update if a transaction occurs.
 You can see the time update by getting funds from the faucet just to trigger a new block.

-> 👩‍💻 You can call `yarn deploy` any time you want a fresh contract
+> 👩‍💻 You can call `yarn deploy --reset` any time you want a fresh contract

 #### 🥅 Goals
 - [ ] Can you see `timeLeft` counting down in the `Staker UI` tab when you trigger a transaction with the faucet?